bhimrazy/Oracle-Practical-DBMS-Labs/Labs/Lab_3.md

     DOB                                                DATE
 ```

-2.Insert a tuple into relation student with crn as null.
+2. Insert a tuple into relation student with crn as null.
 Comment.

 ```sql
     -- Query